Claire Nottage: Contributor

 It’s arguable that the Covid pandemic focussed our reliance on digital connectivity and revealed how much more we can use it to make our lives easier.
 This, along with the continual emergence of smart devices, means the demand for bandwidth is relentless.
 5G is already assisting in this, but the 6G network is predicted to enable even more speed (up to ten times the maximum 5G speed in fact), opening up as yet unimaginable potential for use in virtual reality, augmented reality and increased automation.

 As yet, 6G does not even exist – it is simply a concept.
 For the time being, 6G simply refers to what will be the next iteration of mobile wireless connectivity.
 1G was the very first generation, enabling phone calls between mobiles, 2G enabled text messages as well, and 3G brought mobile internet into our lives for the first time.
-4G was the next step up, providing the mobile download speeds we have been used to for the past five years until the recent introduction of 5G.
+4G the next step up, and then 5G delivered the highest mobile data speeds yet.

-Exploration into the development of 6G is still in its early days and we are years away from any kind of official standard – even the 5G standard has only recently been established.
+Exploration into the development of 6G is still in its relatively early days and we are likely years away from it rolling out.
 What we know for sure is that 6G will be many times faster than 5G and offer far more possibilities than we can even begin to imagine at this stage.
 As one commentator put it, 6G is about enabling the future before we even arrive there.

-According to most sources, the general consensus is that 6G won’t be rolled out for another ten years at the minimum.
-On average, there is a ten-year gap between each generation of mobile network and as 5G is only just being rolled out now, it would be safe to assume 6G won’t be arriving until at least 2030.
-Plus, there are already plans to boost 5G and iron out some of the issues that have arisen with it, so the mobile networks will be focussed on 5G over the next few years.
+According to most sources, the general consensus is that 6G won’t be rolled out until the early 2030s.
+On average, there is a ten-year gap between each generation of mobile network and as 5G only began rolling out in 2019, it would be safe to assume 6G won’t be arriving until at least 2029.
+Plus, networks are still very focused on 5G, both in terms of improving coverage and switching to 5G Standalone, so that will likely be their focus for a while yet.

 The same will happen with 6G, but on far higher frequencies than 5G.
-This will enable much faster connection speeds of up to 100Gbps, ten times faster than the current maximum potential of 5G, which is 10Gbps per second.
-Some experts claim that 6G could even deliver as fast as 1Tbps (1 Terabit per second – or 1000Gbps).
+This will enable much faster connection speeds of up to 100Gbps, ten times faster than the current maximum potential of 5G, which conservatively is 10Gbps.
+Some experts claim that 6G could even deliver speeds as fast as 1Tbps (1 Terabit per second – or 1000Gbps).
 When you consider that most home broadband connections can currently only reach a maximum of around 1Gbps, the speeds that 6G may offer are truly jaw-dropping.

-Immersive technology encompasses both virtual reality (where the user is immersed in a completely different reality via a virtual reality headset (such as in gaming), and augmented reality, whereby the user benefits from additional digital information overlaid on the world around them.
-Examples of this are already in use in gaming (think Pokemon Go), retail (“virtually” trying on sunglasses or trying out wall paint in your room via your device’s camera) and sport (graphics overlaid on football pitches).
+Immersive technology encompasses both virtual reality (where the user is immersed in a completely different reality via a virtual reality headset), and augmented reality, whereby the user benefits from additional digital information overlaid on the world around them.
+Examples of this are already in use in gaming (think Pokemon Go), retail (“virtually” trying on sunglasses or trying out wall paint in your room via your device’s camera), and sport (graphics overlaid on football pitches).

 The additional speed of 6G will enable even more use of augmented technology, in the form of holograms.
 Zoom meetings may become a thing of the past, with the potential for colleagues or families from around the world to meet virtually in hologram form.
 Businesses from architect firms to fashion houses will be able to trial 3D digital designs in holographic form before they are put into production.

-Smart wearables have recently become mainstream, with products such as the Apple Watch becoming a huge success.
-6G will enable wearables to move forward, with the development of implants becoming a real possibility.
+Smart wearables have become mainstream, with products such as the Apple Watch becoming a huge success, and 6G will also enable wearables to move forward, with the development of implants becoming a real possibility.
 From health monitors to gaming, 6G will enable implants to blur the lines between human and machine in ways we are yet to see materialise.

 For the concept of driverless smart cars to truly move ahead, artificial intelligence is required to manage the coordination that will enable them to operate safely around each other, meaning no more traffic jams or accidents.
 For this to happen, all the vehicles need to be interconnected and “talk” to each other, and for that to happen, an extraordinary amount of data transfer is required at very high speed, which is where 6G will come into its own.